Evidence Presentation Technology

 A document camera enables counsel to present electronic evidence with video monitors and/or a projection screen.
 Evidence in the form of documents, pictures, photo negatives, x-rays, and 3D objects are all viewable.

 Video monitors are located at the judge's bench, the courtroom clerk's station, the witness box, the lectern, and counsel tables.
-The witness and lectern monitors are equipped with touchscreen technology which provides for an annotation tool.
-The annotation tool will allow court users to draw or mark on the screen with a stylus or finger without altering the original document itself.
+The witness and lectern monitors are equipped with touchscreen technology.

-The video conferencing system can be utilized for a variety of video communication applications including simple video conferencing, multi-source conferencing, and mixed output video conferencing such as the presentation of documents, computer output and VHS/DVD videos within a video conference.
+The video conferencing system can be utilized for a variety of video communication applications including simple video conferencing, multi-source conferencing, and mixed output video conferencing such as the presentation of documents and computer outputs from within a video conference.

 Telephone Conferencing System